-Liverpool's new £19 million cruise berth officially opened on September 21st 2007.
-The new berth is just a 5-10 minute walk from the World Heritage City center, whilst England's beautiful Northwest region is practically on the door step.
+Liverpool's temporary cruise berth officially opened on September 21st 2007.
+The berth is just a 5-10 minute walk from the World Heritage City center, whilst England's beautiful Northwest region is practically on the door step.
 A new permanent cruise terminal will replace the old facility in the near future.

 For transportation from the airport click here.